Remote education provision: information for parents

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
 Our approach to feeding back on student work is as follows:

-If students are required to work from home for a prolonged length of time (e.g. similar to the lockdown of Spring 2020), teachers will ask students to complete a ‘significant piece of work’ which will mirror the kind of assessment they will be used to completing in school.
+- If students are required to work from home for a prolonged length of time (e.g. an entire year group is sent home due to staff absences), teachers will ask students to complete a ‘significant piece of work’ which will mirror the kind of assessment they will be used to completing in school.

 How will you work with me to help my child who needs additional support from adults at home to access remote education?